Registered Office: Prague 4, Olbrachtova 62 čp. 1929, CZ – 14000

 Podané ruce (Extended Hands) Since its establishment in 1991, this non-governmental, non-profit organization offers prevention, treatment and professional help to those dealing with substance abuse and addictive behaviour.
 Its manufacturing workshop Eikón offers occupational and work therapy where clients undergo an activation program lasting several months.
 The protected workshop prepares them to re-enter the labour market and reintegrate back into society, and reduces the chances of relapse.

 Charita ČR (Charity Czech Republic) is the country’s largest non-governmental social and health care services provider.
 The organization is also a major contributor of humanitarian aid.
-One of its key charity projects is the Holy King Collection which helps hundreds of sick, senior citizens and people in social need each year.
-The Charity runs its own charitable facilities and nursing homes – for seniors, single mothers, etc. It provides shelter and aid to the homeless, the seriously ill and physically and mentally handicapped children and adults.
+One of its key charity projects is the Epiphany (Three Kings) public-fund raising which helps hundreds of sick, senior citizens and people in social need each year.
+The Charity runs more than 200 charitable facilities and nursing homes – for seniors, single mothers, etc. It provides shelter and aid to the homeless, the seriously ill and physically and mentally handicapped children and adults.

 Nadační fond Livie a Václava Klausových (Endowment Fund of Livie and Václav Klaus) supports individual and corporate humanitarian activities dedicated primarily to social and health care projects and education.
-One of their key projects – Seniors Communicate – offers seniors throughout the country a chance to gain computer skills and learn about payment cards and internet banking.
+Since 2007, our joint project Seniors Communicate offers seniors throughout the country a chance to gain computer skills and learn about payment cards and internet banking.
 The project’s target group is seniors who have not had the opportunity to get acquainted with modern channels of communication.

 Palata is a home for the visually impaired which offers accommodation to those who have to learn to live with visual handicaps developed in older age, and who need highly specialized and professional care so that they could eventually return home and live a quality life.
 At present, Palata is responding to the changing needs and structure of its clients by introducing new services to clients with combined handicaps – sight impediments and dementia.